Library and Resource Centre

 Monday – Friday 8.30am – 4.30pm

-Lunch: after second bell, closed on Wednesdays for Book Club
+Lunch: open after second bell, closed on Wednesdays for Book Club

-Book Club – held fortnightly on Wednesdays at lunchtime
+Book Club – held weekly on Wednesdays at lunchtime

 Board Games – Scrabble, Chess, Pictionary, Balderdash, and many more!